michaelkoss/stackedits/Agile Estimation and Planning.md

 2. Track how many `values` are completed each `cycle`
 3. Calculate `velocity` (`values`/`cycle`) for the team

+Velocity
+: how much work is getting done per

 ## Planning
 1. What is the most important functionality we can fit into this `cycle`
 2. We can extrapolate our `velocity` to project when a set of features will be done